What is surgical

 surgical orthodontic treatment?

-Typically, adult patients who are finished growing and have aesthetic concerns about their facial profile or have sever malocclusions are good candidates.
+Typically, adult patients who are finished growing and have aesthetic concerns about their facial profile or have severe malocclusions are good candidates.
 Female jaw growth is generally completed around the age of 16, and male jaw growth is usually completed by 18 years old.
 In order for surgical orthodontic treatment to be effective, patients must be finished with growing as a growth spurt can affect the results of the surgery.
 Teeth straightening, however, can be completed in the years beforehand.

 What does surgical